mchmarny/streams/README.md

 IoT stream processing using Cloud Run, PubSub, BigQuery, and Dataflow

-BigQuery has recently added support for SQL queries over PubSub topic (Cloud Dataflow SQL, alpha).
+BigQuery has recently added support for SQL queries over PubSub topic (Cloud Dataflow SQL, beta).
 As a result it is now much easier to build stream analytics systems.

 ## Data Source